h-omer/neo4j-versioner-core/docs/index.md

 ## get all

-This procedure is used to retrieve all the `State` nodes and `PREVIOUS` relationships in a path, by a given Entity node.
+This procedure is used to retrieve all Entity's history in a path, including the Entity node, all the `State` nodes, `CURRENT` and `PREVIOUS` relationships.

 Here is how the returned path looks like: